KSP-KOS/KOS/doc/source/structures/vessels/vessel.rst

     :parameter pressure: atmospheric pressure (in standard Kerbin atmospheres)
     :type: scalar (kN)

     Sum of all the Max thrust of all the currently active engines In Kilonewtons at the given atmospheric pressure.
+Use a pressure of 0 for vacuum, and 1 for sea level (on Kerbin).

 .. attribute:: vessel:AVAILABLETHRUST